Maduwanwela Maha Dissava: Government service

-He was educated at S. Thomas' College, Mutwal.
-He entered public service under the British administration as a Clerk and was promoted as Korale Mahaththaya there after Rate Mahatmaya and finally appointed as Dissava.
+He was educated at Royal College Colombo.
+He entered public service under the British administration as a clerk and was promoted as Korale Mahaththaya there after holding the position of Rate Mahatmaya and finally appointed as Dissâva.

 Wealth

 Maduwanwala claimed to have inherited an 83,000 acre "nindagama" or land grant in the Kolonne area from his father, which he claimed to have been gifted to the family by King Wimaladharmasooriya II.
 He built a large fortune from this land through timber trading, gem mining and elephant kraals, most notably the Elephant Kraal in Panamure which had been started by the Maduwanwela Maha Disawe in the late 1800s while he was a Rate Mahatmaya along with J.T.
 Ellawela.
 Through these proceeds Maduwanwela Disawe expanded his family seat Maduwanwela Walawwa.